-We first review the method of balanced truncation and apply it to a storm track model (cf Farrell and Ioannou, 2001b).
-We then review some salient aspects of optimal state estimation and discuss the structure of the gain matrix in the presence of model error and the asymptotic behavior of the assimilation error as the number of observations increases.
-We finally construct a reduced order Kalman filter based on balanced truncation and apply it to a time dependent Lyapunov unstable quasi-geostrophic model of a forecast tangent linear error system.
+We first review the method of balanced truncation and then illustrate it with a simple matrix example.
+Then we apply it to a storm track model (cf Farrell and Ioannou, 2001b).
+We then review some salient aspects of optimal state estimation using analysis based on an observer model of the assimilation system and discuss the structure of the gain matrix in the presence of model error and the asymptotic behavior of the assimilation error as the number of observations increases.
+We finally construct a reduced order Kalman filter based on balanced truncation and apply it to a time dependent Lyapunov unstable quasi-geostrophic model of a forecast tangent linear error system with which we examine the approach of an approximation to the optimal observer based on 4D-Var.